sraddepalli/sraddepalli/README.md

 Having 15 years of professional experience in IT with Masters education (MCA).

-Working as Technical Architect / Transformation Manager - Cloud & DevOps.
-Helping customers with Implementation & Cloud Migration - Fintech.
+Working as Principal Consultant / Program Manager - Cloud Infrastructure.
+Helped customers with Data & Cloud Migration, Security Advisory for Cloud Migration Engagements.

 UK Resident.